SocketCluster/plugins/README.md

 **Backend**

 - ```sc-crud-rethink``` https://github.com/SocketCluster/sc-crud-rethink - A Create Read Update Delete (CRUD) module/layer to allow you to quickly write "server-less" realtime apps using SC.
+- ```sc-crud-mysql``` https://github.com/happilymarrieddad/sc-crud-mysql - A Create Read Update Delete (CRUD) module/layer to allow you to quickly write "server-less" realtime apps using SC and MySQL.

 ## Contribution guidelines